mana-byte/nixos_configuration/README.md

 - Nix with flakes enabled (set `nix.settings.experimental-features = ["nix-command" "flakes"];`).
 - Linux x86_64.

-Build the configured Neovim and run it locally (without installing):
-- Build: `nix build .#default`
-- Run: `./result/bin/nvim`

-Or run directly with flake:
+To use the nvf configuration:
-- `nix run .#default`
+- `nix run github:mana-byte/nixos_configuration`

-Install the package into your user profile:
+Or use git clone and do:
-- `nix profile install .#default`
+- `nix run .`

 Using the NixOS configuration (optional):
 - `sudo nixos-rebuild switch --flake .#nixos`